atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 ##### Can an adjacent lavatory overlap the water closet clearance?

-No. Lavatories are not permitted to overlap the 60\" wide minimum space at water closets, except in residential dwelling units if the water closet clearance is 66\" deep min. (§604.3.2, Ex.).
+No. Lavatories are not permitted to overlap the 60&Prime; wide minimum space at water closets, except in residential dwelling units if the water closet clearance is 66&Prime; deep minimum (§604.3.2, Ex.).
 Lavatories (or other plumbing fixtures) can be adjacent to the water closet if recessed so as not to overlap the water closet clearance.
-(The rear grab bar can be 24\" long in this instance if there is not sufficient wall space for a 36\" grab bar.)
+(The rear grab bar can be 24&Prime; long in this instance if there is not sufficient wall space for a 36&Prime; grab bar.)

 ##### Can other elements overlap the water closet clearance?